 Ehrlichiosis is found in nearly every state of the U.S., with the exception of Alaska, Hawaii, Idaho, Colorado, and New Mexico, though it is rare in the west in general.
 It is spread by the lone star tick.
 The deer tick (also called the blacklegged tick) is known for spreading babesiosis, anaplasmosis, Powassan encephalitis, and Lyme disease.
 The American dog tick spreads Rocky Mountain Spotted Fever.

 Anyone who has been bitten by a tick is at risk of disease, although not all ticks are carriers.
 Once you become infected, symptoms may manifest in a matter of days.
 There are cases in which symptoms manifest only after a few months and other cases are asymptomatic.
 The severity of symptoms may also vary depending on the specific disease and the person who has been bitten.

 Some of the most common symptoms of tick-borne diseases include:

 - Stiff neck

-It is advisable to contact your doctor if you start experiencing these symptoms after a tick has bitten you because an early diagnosis will help to treat the tick disease quicker.
+It is advisable to contact your doctor if you start experiencing any of these symptoms after a tick has bitten you.
+An early diagnosis will increase the chance of successful treatment.

 Diagnosis and treatment of tick-borne illnesses in humans

-For a while, now tick-borne diseases have been a serious global healthcare concern.
-But luckily by knowing the most common tick diseases, how to avoid tick bites and what to do when a tick has bitten you can make sure that your health is not in danger.
+Tick-borne diseases are a serious global healthcare concern.
+By knowing the most common tick diseases, how to avoid tick bites, and what to do when a tick has bitten you, you can better protect yourself and your family.